 What is rectal bleeding?

-Rectal bleeding often reveals itself as bright red blood on the toilet paper—usually after a bowel movement—or by turning the toilet bowl water red.
-Rectal bleeding can also present as extremely dark stool, ranging in color from deep red/maroon to black, and sometimes appearing tar-like (melena).
+Rectal bleeding is often seen as bright red blood on toilet paper—usually after a bowel movement—or by turning the toilet bowl water red.
+Rectal bleeding can also be recognized in extremely dark stool (bowel movement), ranging in color from deep red/maroon to black, and sometimes appearing tar-like (melena).

 The color of the blood can indicate where the bleeding is coming from:

-- Bright red blood usually indicates bleeding low in the colon or rectum
+- Bright red blood usually means bleeding low in the colon or rectum.

 Not all rectal bleeding is visible to the eye.
 In some cases, rectal bleeding can only be seen by looking at a stool sample through a microscope.
-There is also a test, called a Hemoccult® test that can be done in a doctor’s office.
+A test called a Hemoccult® can be done in a doctor’s office.

 The symptoms of rectal bleeding may include: